Gooozeee/SwiftRehabBackEndMediatr/README.md

 4. Run command pip install -r requirements.txt (This will install all required python packages)
 5. Run the python scripts by cd'ing into the folder and doing 'python SCRIPT_NAME.py' (Make sure the rabbitmq container is running first)

-To get the saved image from the video python container onto the host machine docker cp container_id:/src/VideoAnalysis/UploadedVideos/Video.mov filepath to where you would like the video to go to
+To get the saved image from the video python container onto the host machine (To see if the video correctly got saved into the python container) docker cp container_id:/src/VideoAnalysis/UploadedVideos/Video.mov filepath to where you would like the video to go to